Vibeesarma/Quill-Pdf-Chat-Ai-Next-JS-13.5/README.md

 - initial setup for prisma using `npx prisma init` This will create a basic setup for your project.

-  - create prisma folder
+  - create Prisma folder
   - add database URL to env.

 - here I used [neon.tech](https://neon.tech/) for Database.

-- Then add the database model to `schema.prisma` file,then run `npx prisma db push` command to sync your database and run `npx prisma generate` to add type data.
+- Then add the database model to `schema.prisma` file, then run `npx prisma db push` command to sync your database and run `npx prisma generate` to add type data.

 - Create a folder called db and add the Prisma db client.